GIVING BACK+ETHICS

 Fundraising I have done:

-Donated $368 USD to UNICEF to support Gaza, thanks to my super sale in early August 2025.
+Donated $1668 USD in total to UNICEF to support Gaza, thanks to two fundraising efforts in late 2025.

 Profits from Stillness Burns Kits, pattern by Pope Vergara, donated $182 to Bay Area Women's Center, my local domestic violence shelter.

-October is Breast Cancer Awareness Month- 50% of profits from "Disco Tits" and "Give Roses to the Living" colorways to be donated to Breast Cancer Research Foundation.
+October is Breast Cancer Awareness Month- 50% of profits from "Disco Tits" and "Give Roses to the Living" colorways to be donated to Breast Cancer Research Foundation- which resulted in a $328 donation.

 Some non-profits I plan to support are: